 According to a report from the National Shooting Sports Foundations, there are more target shooters in America than there are people in New York state.
 I'm not surprised.
 Target shooting, or informal "plinking", not only helps develop the essential skills used in hunting and more serious target shooting, but it's good practice and just plain fun.
 Whether using rifles or handguns, here's what you need to enjoy a day of plinking.

-Depending upon what kind of shooting you want to do, a .22 rimfire rifle or an air rifle (make no mistake, air rifles are not just for kids anymore) are going to be your best bets, especially if youngsters are going to be involved.
+Depending upon what kind of shooting you want to do, a .22 rimfire rifle like th Henry 22 Magnum Lever-Action Rimfire or an air rifle (make no mistake, air rifles are not just for kids anymore) are going to be your best bets, especially if youngsters are going to be involved.
 Such guns tend to be inexpensive, have little or no recoil, and are quiet to shoot, not to mention that ammo is relatively cheap.

 As mentioned above, ammo for .22 and air rifles tends to be quite inexpensive, so your pocketbook doesn't have to take a big hit after a long day of shooting.
 Since you aren't hunting, you can opt for low-cost cartridges or pellets that are designed for target shooting, and may even be available in bulk.

-A Place to Shoot
+Finding a Place to Target Shoot

 One of the most challenging things you can do, and thus the most valuable practice you can get for hunting situations, is to have a friend set up a shooting course with a number of hidden targets along a trail through a wooded area, without you seeing the location of the targets.
 You then walk the course and encounter each hidden target at different ranges and shooting angles.

-Eye and Ear Protection
+Always Have Eye & Ear Protection When Shooting

 Again, safety is always the top priority, so all participants need to wear both eye protection such as specialized shooting glasses and hearing protection like shooting ear muffs or ear plugs even when shooting air rifles.